murphlmao/create-py-app/README.md

 create-py-app create --name my-new-app
 ```

+# Installation
+Go to the releases tab & select the latest release.
+Download the installer, 'create-py-app-installer.exe', run it.
+The installer will add the `create-py-app` command to your PATH & install the necessary files to your system.

 ## Post beta:
 - [ ] Add unit tests
 - [ ] Add CI/CD for auto-builds & release cycles